Click on a province to explore more

 Madhesh Province

-The southern Terai plains don't look like the Nepal most visitors imagine, and that's their greatest advantage.
-Madhesh moves differently: slower, warmer, defined by harvest rhythms and festival cycles that have continued for thousands of years.
-Janakpur's Janaki Temple is one of the finest examples of Mughal-Rajput architecture in South Asia.
-The Mithila painting tradition here is so distinctive it has its own UNESCO recognition.
+The Terai plains of the south may not resemble the Nepal that most travelers expect, but that's their greatest strength.
+Madhesh has a different pace, a slower pace, a warmer pace, with seasons that repeat every year according to the harvest calendar and festival seasons that stretch back thousands of years.
+Janakpur's Janaki Temple is one of the finest examples of Mughal-Rajput architecture to be found anywhere in South Asia.
+The Mithila style of painting is unique enough to warrant its own UNESCO listing.
 This is the Nepal that has nothing to prove.

 We pair a Madhesh visit with Chitwan or Lumbini for three or four days, which gives guests a Nepal completely unlike what they expected, and they rarely forget.